 COVID-19’s Impact on the Stock Market + Economy Webinar

 The sudden economic shut down changed our economy instantly.
 This generational event will have ripple effects across the economy and the stock market.
-Join us June 2 at 9AM as we go over the data and seek to understand where the economy may be headed to help you better forecast the financial needs of your organization and family life.
+Michael Carlin, president of Henry+Horne Wealth Management, goes over the data and helps you understand where the economy may be headed so you can better forecast the financial needs of your organization and family life.

 OMB exemptions related to the expenditure of federal awards and COVID-19